Tankel/Go-Trafy-Inventory/README.md

 ![Go-Trafy-Inventory](/HomeScreen.png)

 ## Contributions
-We welcome contributions from the community.
+I welcome contributions from the community.
 If you find a bug or have a suggestion for improvement, please create an issue on the repository or submit a pull request.